This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-• Preheat oven to 350º F oven.
-Spray a mini-muffin tin with nonstick baking spray.
-Set aside.
+• Preheat oven to 350º F. Spray a mini-muffin pan with nonstick baking spray or use muffin liners and set aside.

-• Scoop pancake batter and fill each indention of mini muffin tin about ½ full.
+• Scoop pancake batter and fill each indention of mini muffin pan about 1/2 full.
 Bake for 13-15 minutes, until a toothpick inserted in the center comes out clean.

 • Serve with warmed maple syrup for dipping.